dlpoole/Analog-Color-Organ-Light-Organ/README.md

 where it was used for holiday “Carol Tree” displays.

-Improvements: This implementation adds a fast AGC, digital filtering, full wave peak detection, dB scaling, smoothing time constants, and mapping of the three band dB converted results to WS2811 RGB intensities over a given dynamic range.
+Improvements: This implementation adds a fast AGC, digital filtering, full wave peak detection, dB scaling, smoothing time constants, and mapping of the three filtered dB-converted results to WS2811 RGB intensities over a given dynamic range.
 Cascaded first order filters are used to make 10KHz sampling feasible within the CPU capability of the Arduino DUE.
 The filter crossovers are at 60Hz and 1200Hz instead of Way’s 540Hz and 1800Hz, but these